bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 * View all the build versions of your app.
 * View and edit all the details of a given build version, including a description, screenshots, and the most important parameters, such as the app size or the supported device types.
 * Install a given build version directly from the Ship page for testing, or share it with a third party.
-* Quickly deploy a given build version to all applicable online stores, once you set up publishing.
+* Deploy a given build version to App Store Connect and/or the Play Store, once you set up publishing.

 ## Publishing an app with Ship